On This Page

 - Park Brochure and Map (print-ready) [PDF]

-- Google Earth KMZ file of the hiking trails Must have Google Earth and/or and Google Maps installed.
+- Google Earth KMZ file of the hiking trails [KMZ] (For use with Google Earth or similar application)

-- Google Earth KML file of designated Babine Mountains snowmobile areas Must have Google Earth and/or and Google Maps installed.
+- Google Earth KML file of designated Babine Mountains snowmobile areas [KML] (For use with Google Earth or similar application)

 Nature and Culture

 - Conservation: The vegetation of the Babines includes sub-boreal spruce and alpine tundra.
 In the lower timbered areas are white spruce, subalpine fir, lodgepole pine, trembling aspen, black huckleberry, bunchberry and feather mosses.
 In general, the soils in the Babines are not particularly rich.
 The climate restricts vegetative growth – in the lower areas vegetation is much quicker to recover from disturbances and in high elevations the recovery rate is extremely slow.
 One small area on the northern slopes of Mt.
 Cronin has been proposed as an Ecological Reserve to conserve the most northern known example of the Whitebark Pine.
 Flowers, trees and shrubs are part of the park’s natural heritage, please don’t damage or remove them.

 - Wildlife: The most noteworthy